-There are few organic solutions for root knot nematodes.
+There are few organic solutions for a root knot nematode problem.
 Sure, there are nematicides available, but they’re usually only for commercial agriculture and aren’t widely available for home gardening use.
 So what can you do to eradicate these little parasites?

 Organic Root Knot Nematode Control

-There are two organic nematicide variants available: ones based on geraniol (the oil of geraniums), and ones based on quillaja saponaria, the soap bark root.
-Remember, though, that nematicides will kill off both beneficial and parasitic nematodes.
+Two organic nematicide variants are available: ones based on geraniol (the oil of geraniums) and ones based on quillaja saponaria, the soap bark root.
+Remember that nematicides kill off both the beneficial and plant parasitic nematodes.

-You can also use an azdirachtin product such as AzaMax, which is a pure azdirachtin extracted from neem oil.
+You can also use an azadirachtin product.
+Azadirachtin is a naturally-occuring pesticide extracted from neem oil.
 This may work as a light nematicide, but tends to be better against other pests such as spider mites, thrips, aphids, and more.

 Neem seed meal is a gentle fertilizer which is made from the leftover material after making neem oil.
 It helps reduce a number of pests naturally, plus it breaks down to add low levels of nitrogen to the soil.
 It also can help strengthen the roots of plants to make them resistant.

 Crab meal encourages beneficial soil microorganisms which reduce nematode population.
 It also helps plants to increase the strength of their cell walls, making them more naturally resistant to many conditions.